gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Prototype
+A prototype is a stylized and more complete version of a wireframe that shows features and interfaces as they would appear to the user on-screen.
 Prototypes can be low or high fidelity.
 Fidelity refers to how closely the prototype mimics the final product, with high fidelity often including development work.
-A prototype is a stylized and more complete version of a wireframe, that shows features and interfaces as they would appear to the user on-screen.
 Both low and high fidelity prototypes are used after wireframe testing, and are often used for usability or A/B testing.

 ## Usability

-Usability is just one aspect of a user's overall experience with a product.
-Usability assesses how easy user interfaces are to use, which is usually determined by a usability test.
-Usability is defined by 5 components: learnability, efficience, memorability, errors, and satisfaction.
+Usability refers to how easy user interfaces are to use, which is usually determined by a usability test.
+Usability is defined by 5 components: learnability, efficiency, memorability, user errors, and satisfaction.
 Usability tests usually focus on specific tasks, and determine the efficiency and the ease of which users can complete them.

 ## User Interface